Experimental observations of fractal landscape dynamics in a dense emulsion: Avalanches due to fractal clustering of minima

-\section{Avalanches due to Fractal clustering of minima.}
+\section{Avalanches due to fractal clustering of minima}

-The motion of droplets in an SGM appears intermittent and highly cooperative, with many particles moving abruptly at the same time.
-A simple way to quantify such cooperativity is to count how many droplets move more than a threshold amount in a time interval.
-A threshold of $\lambda$ should isolate those droplets undergoing the largest rearrangements.
-We choose a lower threshold $\lambda/2$ for improved statistics.
+In the previous sections, we have discussed aspects of the droplet motion in SGMs other than their striking intermittency and cooperativity, to which we now turn.
+A simple way to quantify cooperativity, when large numbers of droplets move at the same time, is to count how many droplets move more than a threshold amount in a given time interval.
+Using the displacement truncation length $\lambda$ as a threshold would isolate those droplets undergoing the very largest motions.
+We choose a lower threshold $\lambda/2 = 0.33 \mu$m for improved statistics, which is still about 10 times larger than our experimental measurement error.
 Figure 4a shows the number of droplets that move more than that threshold, $N_{\lambda/2}(t)$, in the time interval between consecutive image scans, as a function of time.
 This function shows large peaks at times when many droplets make large motions.
-Moreover, a plot of the probability distribution $P(N_{\lambda/2})$ in Figure 4a(inset) shows a heavy-tailed form, varying as $P(N_{\lambda/2}) \sim (N_{\lambda/2})^{-1.4}$.
-If every particle moved independently of the others, this distribution would have a different (binomial) distribution.
-Based on the idea that cooperativity consists of some rearrangements triggering others, such large, power-law distributed rearrangement events are commonly called avalanches, analogous to those in snow or sand.
+Moreover, a plot of the probability distribution $P(N_{\lambda/2})$ in Fig. 4a(inset) shows a heavy-tailed form, varying as $P(N_{\lambda/2}) \sim (N_{\lambda/2})^{-1.4}$.
+If every particle moved independently of the others, this distribution would be a peaked binomial distribution.
+Based on the idea that cooperativity consists of some local droplet rearrangements triggering others, such large, power-law distributed rearrangement events are commonly called avalanches, analogous to those in snow or sand.